JaiCoffey/2025CodeAdvent/README.md

 Analyze the rotations in your attached document.
 What's the actual password to open the door?

 **TLDR**

-Based o nthe following rules caculate how many times the number 0 appears R= add the next Int
+Based onthe following rules caculate how many times the number 0 appears

+R= add the next Int

 L= Subtract the next int

 appply these rules to the data set in Day1.txt

 **To Do**